VovaTch/lightning_project_template/README.md

 ## Install

-- Install the Pytorch package corresponding to your CUDA version.
-- Run in the terminal `pip install -r requirements.txt`
+- Have uv installed in the system.
+- Clone this repository.
+- Run `uv init`, then `uv sync`.

 ## Run: